What is registration?

 What is a course load?

 A full time course load is 12 through 18 credit hours during a regular semester and 6 through 10 during the summer semester.
-Students exceeding 18 credit hours in a regular semester or 10 in the summer semester require approval by the Student Services Center.
+Students exceeding 18 credit hours in a regular semester or 10 in the summer semester require approval by the Success Emporium.
 Students who register for fewer than 12 credit hours in a regular semester or 6 credit hours in the summer are considered part-time.
 For Financial Aid purposes, 12 credit hours are full time for fall, spring and summer.

 What are the residency requirements?